dfinity/sdk/docs/concepts/pull-dependencies.md

 **Note**

-- `dfx deps deploy` always create the canister with the anonymous identity so that dependencies and application canisters will have different controllers;
+- `dfx deps deploy` always creates the canister with the anonymous identity so that dependencies and application canisters will have different controllers;
-- `dfx deps deploy` always install the canister in "reinstall" mode so that the canister status will be discarded;
+- `dfx deps deploy` always installs the canister in "reinstall" mode so that the canister status will be discarded;

 ## Q&A